barbagroup/PetIBM/README.md

 Note: if you are using C shell, use the `setenv` command instead of `export`.

-Configure and build PetIBM using the optmized PETSc build:
+Configure and build PetIBM using the optimized PETSc build:

     > export PETSC_DIR=$HOME/sfw/petsc/3.5.2
     > export PETSC_ARCH=linux-opt
     > mkdir petibm-linux-opt && cd petibm-linux-opt
     > $PETIBM_DIR/configure --prefix=$HOME/sfw/petibm/petibm-linux-opt \
+                            --with-boost=$HOME/sfw/boost/1.57.0 \
                             CC=$PETSC_DIR/$PETSC_ARCH/bin/mpicc \
                             CXX=$PETSC_DIR/$PETSC_ARCH/bin/mpicxx
     > make all
     > make check
+    > make install

+The command `make install` copies the PetIBM executables (`petibm2d` and `petibm3d`) in the sub-folder `bin` of the directory given by the flag `--prefix`.

 You may also want to build a debugging version: